cvet/fonline/README.md

 * Properties: don't preserve memory for not allocated components in entity
 * Properties: pack bool properties to one bit
 * Properties: remove friend from PropertiesSerializator and use public Property interface
+* PropertiesSerializator: maybe need some optional warning for unknown properties
 * Settings-Include: rework global Quit setting
 * Settings-Include: remove hardcoded ResourcesDir in package.py
 * Settings-Include: move HeadBone to fo3d settings